MaxBMitchell/Faucet-Fatigue-Apparatus/README.md

 ### Description of Operation

-The apparatus repeatedly executes sequence of two cycles (test and refill).
+The apparatus repeatedly executes a sequence of two cycles (test and refill).
 During the test cycle air pressure is used to transfer water from the **Pressure Vessel** to the faucets.
 Instead of a human hand, pnuematic **Actuators** are used to asynchronously activate each faucet.
 Water exiting the faucets is accumulated in the **Collection Tank**.

 The refill cycle begins when the water level in the **Pressure Vessel** is low.
-During the refill cycle the **Pump** transfers water from the **Collection Tank** and back into the **Pressure Vessel**.
+During the refill cycle the **Pump** transfers water from the **Collection Tank** back into the **Pressure Vessel**.
 When the **Pressure Vessel** is full the refill cycle is complete and test cycle will begin.

 ### Main Components